peytonbighorse/ccl-platformer-public/README.md

 ## About Me

-I'm a designer, coder, and performer based in Los Angeles.
+I'm a designer, coder, and performer.
 I’m currently building interactive fan-focused tools and learning more about product and mobile design.
 [Website → peytonbighorse.com](https://www.peytonbighorse.com)